-The Center for Contemplative Outreach is an organization that was founded in 1987 under the Auspices of the Archdiocese of Denver to promote the practice of Centering Prayer.
+The Center for Contemplative Outreach is an organization founded in 1987 in Denver, Colorado to promote the practice of Centering Prayer.
 The national organization, Contemplative Outreach Ltd., was founded by Father Thomas Keating in 1984.
 We primarily look to Father Thomas Keating, and the body of works that are his legacy, for guidance in the practice, and in recognizing its fruits.
 We are also open to the tenets of a variety of other contemplative traditions and practitioners.
-A visit to the bookstore at St. Benedict’s Monastery in Snowmass, Colorado, where Father Keating spent much of his life, will give you an idea of the diversity of ideas and paths to knowing God.

-All of us at “The Center,” as we lovingly call it, practice centering prayer, individually and collectively as part of [centering prayer groups].
-Most of us, and all of the staff, have taken the basic courses offered by Father Thomas and showcased on the [courses web page].
+All of us at “The Center,” as we lovingly call it, practice centering prayer, individually and collectively, as part of centering prayer groups.
+Most of us, and all the staff, have taken the basic courses offered by Father Thomas and showcased on the [courses web page.
 Many of us have gone on retreats of varying duration and intensity at St. Benedict’s Monastery, our home away from home.

 Although centering prayer is rooted in Christian contemplative tradition, our members are diverse and from many different religions.
 We do not seek to exclude anyone from the practice of centering prayer.
 We welcome beginners and long-time practitioners of contemplative prayer.
 We welcome all lifestyles, ages, socio-economic backgrounds, and any other demographics one could imagine.
 Diversity is God’s greatest means to sustainability.
 As St. Paul noted, “so in Christ we who are many are one body, and each member belongs to one another.”